Kahssie/learning-go-2875237/README.md

+# Kahssie's Journey to Learning Go from LinkedIn Learning!
+All progress on different portions of the tutorial can be found across the various branches.

 # Learning Go
 This is the repository for the LinkedIn Learning course Learning Go.
 The full course is available from [LinkedIn Learning][lil-course-url].